nirmalgore/nirmalgore.github.io/_posts/2018-09-18-buses-and-governments-are-similar.md

 large_header: false
 ---

-Here is an analogy of buses and governments-
+Here is an analogy of buses and governments.
+And its not for the weak of hearts.

 I was travelling on a bus from Bengaluru to Pune.
 The scheduled arrival (manifestos of political parties) for Pune was 11 AM.
 However, the bus was travelling at a very slow speed (economy, eh?), which meant we were still halfway from Pune (promises vs reality) at 8 AM.
 I asked the bus driver (well, you cannot do that to the driver of your economy i.e. our PM) when will we reach Pune, and he said, '' in 3 more hours.''
 I believed him because I had trust in the travel company to which he belonged which was SRS travels (BJP/INC) and the user reviews (elections in Gujrat) on Redbus were also terrific.